The books running for the 2026 edition - to come

 Each year, the 10 members of the jury of the Quais du Polar Readers’ Award, in partnership with Le Figaro, select the best French-language crime novel of the year, from a selection made by the festival’s partner booksellers.

-- On ne mange pas les cannibales, by Stéphanie Artarit (Belfond)
+- On ne mange pas les cannibales, de Stéphanie Artarit (Belfond)

-- Le livre des prodiges, by Olivier Ciechelski (Le Rouergue)
+- Le livre des prodiges, de Olivier Ciechelski (Le Rouergue)

-- Les braises de l’incendie, by Éric Decouty (Liana Levi)
+- Les braises de l’incendie, d’Éric Decouty (Liana Levi)

-- Bleus, Blancs, Rouges, by Benjamin Dierstein (Flammarion)
+- Bleus, Blancs, Rouges, de Benjamin Dierstein (Flammarion)

 The jury